danmilon/node-ical/README.md

 # node-ical
   Provides a streaming Parser for the iCalendar format as specified by [RFC2445](http://www.ietf.org/rfc/rfc2445.txt).
+  This is a work in progress.
+Contributions appreciated.

 ## Quick Start
     var Parser = require('ical').Parser,